bizztreat/goodkit/README.md

 1. The ATTRIBUTE must to be filled by uri of some attribute like an ID (Orders) in this format: /gdc/md/projectspid/obj/1664

-2. The TIME -t must to be filled by with attribute from time dimension.
+2. The TIME must to be filled by with attribute from time dimension.
  For yestreday it's "Date (your time dimension)", for previous month it's "Month/Year (your time dimension)" again use the uri in this format: /gdc/md/projectspid/obj/1663